-- 1.6.6.1 Planning for sewage and water services shall: - a) accommodate forecasted growth in a manner that promotes the efficient use and optimization of existing: - 1. municipal sewage services and municipal water services; and - 2. private communal sewage services and private communal water services, where municipal sewage services and municipal water services are not available or feasible; - b) ensure that these systems are provided in a manner that: - 1. can be sustained by the water resources upon which such services rely; - 2. prepares for the impacts of a changing climate; - 3. is feasible and financially viable over their lifecycle; and - 4. protects human health and safety, and the natural environment; - c) promote water conservation and water use efficiency; - d) integrate servicing and land use considerations at all stages of the planning process; and - e) be in accordance with the servicing hierarchy outlined through policies 1.6.6.2, 1.6.6.3, 1.6.6.4 and 1.6.6.5.
+1.6.6.1 Planning for sewage and water services shall:

+- a) direct and accommodate expected forecasted growth or development in a manner that promotes the efficient use and optimization of existing: - 1. municipal sewage services and municipal water services; and - 2. private communal sewage services and private communal water services, where municipal sewage services and municipal water services are not available or feasible; - b) ensure that these systems are provided in a manner that - 1. can be sustained by the water resources upon which such services rely; - 2. prepares for the impacts of a changing climate; - 3.
+2. is feasible, and financially viable and complies with all regulatory requirements over their lifecycle; and - 4.
+3. protects human health and safety, and the natural environment;

+- c) promote water conservation and water use efficiency; - d) integrate servicing and land use considerations at all stages of the planning process; and - e) be in accordance with the servicing hierarchy outlined through policies 1.6.6.2, 1.6.6.3, 1.6.6.4 and 1.6.6.5.
 For clarity, where municipal sewage services and municipal water services are not available, planned or feasible, planning authorities have the ability to consider the use of the servicing options set out through policies 1.6.6.3, 1.6.6.4, and 1.6.6.5 provided that the specified conditions are met. - 1.6.6.2 Municipal sewage services and municipal water services are the preferred form of servicing for settlement areas to support protection of the environment and minimize potential risks to human health and safety.
-Within settlement areas with existing municipal sewage services and municipal water services, intensification and redevelopment shall be promoted wherever feasible to optimize the use of the services.

-- 1.6.6.3 Where municipal sewage services and municipal water services are not available, May 13, 2020 planned or feasible, private communal sewage services and private communal water services are the preferred form of servicing for multi-unit/lot development to support protection of the environment and minimize potential risks to human health and safety. - 1.6.6.4 Where municipal sewage services and municipal water services or private communal sewage services and private communal water services are not available, planned or feasible, individual on-site sewage services and individual on-site water services may be used provided that site conditions are suitable for the long-term provision of such services with no negative impacts.
-In settlement areas, individual on-site sewage services and individual on-site water services may be used for infilling and minor rounding out of existing development.
+Intensification and redevelopment Within settlement areas on with existing municipal sewage services and municipal water services should, intensification and redevelopment shall be promoted, wherever feasible to optimize the use of the services. - 1.6.6.3 Where municipal sewage services and municipal water services are not providedavailable, municipalities may allow the use of planned or feasible, private communal sewage services and private communal water services are the preferred form of servicing for multi-unit/lot development to support protection of the environment and minimize potential risks to human health and safety. - 1.6.6.4 Where municipal sewage services and municipal water services or private communal sewage services and private communal water services are not provided available, planned or feasible, individual on-site sewage services and individual on-site water services may be used provided that site conditions are suitable for the long-term provision of such services with no negative impacts.
+In settlement areas, these individual on-site sewage services and individual on-site sewage services may only be used for infilling and minor rounding out of existing development.